asalamon74/pktriggercord/pentax_scsi_protocol.md

 Both of the `offset` and `size` are in bytes, and should be aligned to 4 (32-bit).

+There is not many arguments used in the current implementation, so `X1` and `Y1` are always be `0x00`.

 To explain the concept of `offset of the arguments`, we can imagine that there is an ``arguments buffer`` on the camera side, for each time we send a argument(s), we need to specify where we want to put our arguments in the arguments buffer.
 The location is specified by the `offset`.
 Camera will simply follow our instruction and save the argument in the buffer at the given offset, and later the `0x24` SCSI command will trigger the camera to load arguments list from this buffer.

-So, for example, if we're going to send the first argument, the offset should be `0`.
-After the first argument sent, if we decide to send more arguments, we will need to call `0x49` SCSI command again.
+So, for example, if we're going to send the first argument, the offset should be `0x00`.
+After the first argument sent, if we decide to send more arguments, we will need to call `0x4F` SCSI command again.
 But as camera side didn't keep how many arguments we have sent, we need to specify the offset for those new arguments.
-This time, the offset should be `0x4`, as we have put our first argument in the buffer at offset `0`, and each argument should be 4 bytes(32-bit) aligned.
+This time, the offset should be `0x04`, as we have put our first argument in the buffer at offset `0x00`, and each argument should be 4 bytes(32-bit) aligned.

 The reason Pentax is using `offset` way to pass the arguments in multiple calls, instead of passing the arguments in one batch, is that, on some old Pentax cameras, the buffer to receive SCSI command's data is very small (maybe just 4 bytes), so the arguments has to be passed through the SCSI connection in multiple times (like one by one), so an `offset` is needed to tell the camera where the arguments in current SCSI command's data should be put in the buffer.

-Just to be noticed, still, the buffer is very small, just 32 bytes, so no more than 8 arguments.

 3. Send Command
 -------------------------